 |Offering space to artists and organizations that might not have a permanent gallery, the Gallery at City Hall exhibits an eclectic array of work that highlights the artistic and cultural diversity found in the Providence community.|

 Want to have your work displayed in the Gallery at City Hall?
 Please click here for more information.

 Of the World: 18 Pieces by Flying Shuttle Artists

 Flying Shuttles Studio is located in Pawtucket, Rhode Island and serves as a non-profit studio, gallery, and retail shop.
 The studio is dedicated to supporting the creative expression of artists with intellectual and developmental disabilities.

-Mayor Elorza's Community Gallery, located in the Tax Collector's Office (Room 203), is a space within City Hall dedicated to Providence community groups and nonprofit organizations using arts and cultural programming as a an expression of their core values.
-Mayor Elorza's Community Gallery will showcase artwork created as a way to deepen the public's understanding of important social issues and as expressions of community healing as well as works created by students of all ages.
+Mayor Elorza's Community Gallery, located in the Tax Collector's Office (Room 203), is a space within City Hall dedicated to Providence community groups and nonprofit organizations using arts and cultural programming as an expression of their core values.
+Mayor Elorza's Community Gallery will showcase artwork created as a way to deepen the public's understanding of important social issues and as expressions of community healing, and works created by students of all ages.

 Alice Miles works on restoring one of the Providence Mayoral portraits

 The portraits cover a 150-year period (1832 - 1991) and are the most complete collection of mayoral portraits in the United States.
 Framed biographies of each mayor are currently being installed adjacent to the portraits.
 More Info